Sleep Awaits, Choose Ayurveda, Choose Life

 Common Causes of Insomnia

--Psychological Issues: Stress, anxiety, depression
+- Psychological Problems: Stress, anxiety, or depression

--Environmental Factors: Noise, light, uncomfortable sleeping conditions
+- Environmental Factors: Noise, bright light, or uncomfortable sleeping spaces

 Allopathic Approach for Insomnia